Are Jesus and God One and the Same Person?

 Jesus and God: Are They One and the Same Person?

-Well, this is a topic that has caused a lot of confusion and arguments, primarily because there are scriptures that are often taken out of context or those which reference attributes that were given Jesus from God or of the authority given Jesus in which he spoke for God.
+Well, this is a topic that has caused a lot of confusion and arguments, primarily because there are scriptures that are often taken out of context or those which reference attributes that were given to Jesus from God or of the authority given to Jesus in which he spoke for God.
 There is a big difference between being One with God and being God.
-So in order to resolve this argument, the first thing we have to do is first identify and define all of the potential variables involved that we have come to rely on as the basis for our conclusion.
-Let’s start with this terminology that has come to be coined “ONENESS”
+So to resolve this argument, the first thing we have to do is first identify and define all of the potential variables involved that we have come to rely on as the basis for our conclusion.
+Let’s start with this terminology that has come to be coined “ONENESS.”

 What Is “Oneness?”.